 Superman: You've got your information, now—.

 Batman: [grab, judo throw (letting go of the thug he was interrogating)]

 Batman: [notices thug running away, starts pursuit... only to be shoulder-slammed so hard by Supes that he crashes into the far wall]

 Superman: I heard you were crazy.
 I didn't think you were stupid.

-Another priceless moment is after this confrontation when Superman goes back to his apartment and undresses for bed while having a conversation with Lois.
-He notices something glowing on his cape and finds that it's one of Batman tracers.
-He looks outside his window to see Batman watching him from several rooftops away, which means Batman now knows his secret identity AND where he lives.
-Batman tops off this awesome moment by saluting Superman before he leaves.
+Another priceless moment comes after this confrontation, when Clark goes back to his apartment and undresses for bed while having a phone conversation with Lois.
+He notices something glowing on his cape and finds that it's one of Batman's tracers.
+He looks outside his window to see Batman watching him (with binoculars) from several rooftops away, which means Batman now knows his secret identity AND where he lives.
+Batman tops off this awesome moment by saluting before he leaves.
 Bad.
 Ass.

-Luthor: *ticked off* but I want all repairs completed—
+Luthor: *ticked off* I want all repairs completed—

 *cue Lobo being thrown through Lex's office again—this time from the floor straight through to the ceiling* killrendfragdestroy—!